 Welcome to Everest Base Camp Trek or simply EBC!

-Most of my customer inquiries ‘how difficult is Everest Base Camp Trek’?
+Most of my customer inquiries ‘how difficult are Everest Base Camp Trek’?
 Do we have to trek somewhere before going for a hike to Everest Base Camp?

-In this article, I would like to highlight my experience about EBC trek difficulties and basic preparations you may need before embarking on this great trail.
-I suggest you to read this article until the end for causes and effect and how can you put yourself on the list of a successful EBC trekker.
+In this article, I would like to highlight my experience with EBC trek difficulties and the necessary preparations you may need before embarking on this great trail.
+I suggest you read this article until the end of the causes and effect and how can you put yourself on the list of a successful EBC trekker.

-Approximately 130km (80miles) round to and fro from Lukla, including 2 days acclimatizing side trips at Namche and Dingboche.
-That is roughly 65km (40 miles) one way to reach Everest Base Camp in 8 to 9 days walk in and 3 to 4 day walk out. which is roughly 10-11km (6-7 miles) walking distance each day.
+Approximately 130km (80miles) round to and fro from Lukla, including two days acclimatizing side trips at Namche and Dingboche.
+That is roughly 65km (40 miles) one way to reach Everest Base Camp in 8 to 9 days walk-in and 3 to 4 days walkout, which is roughly 10-11km (6-7 miles) walking distance each day.

-For those who take the domestic flight, the trek start from Lukla located at 2,860m (9,383ft) with an effective oxygen level of about 14.8%.
-Higher the altitude lower the Oxygen level, a mantra that people coming to the Himalayas from low land should always remember, irrespective of your fitness or muscular capacity.
-That means you shouldn't assume 10 Km a day is easy as running in the park.
-You should prepare yourself at least 6-8 hours of walking roughly 400-500m of elevation gain every day in a state where your body will be denied its normal oxygen demand.
+For those who take the domestic flight, the trek starts from Lukla, located at 2,860m (9,383ft), with an adequate oxygen level of about 14.8%.
+Higher the altitude lower the Oxygen level, a mantra that people are coming to the Himalayas from low land should always remember, irrespective of your fitness or muscular capacity.
+That means you shouldn’t assume 10 Km a day is easy as running in the park.
+You should prepare yourself at least 6-8 hours of walking roughly 400-500m of elevation gain every day in a state where your body denies its regular oxygen demand.

 Elevation and Acclimatisation

-A majority of trekkers are from lowland or sea level whereas Kathmandu itself is already at 1,300m, Lukla airport at 2,850m and your final destination Kalapather at 5,550m (18,208ft).
+A majority of trekkers are from lowland or sea level, whereas Kathmandu itself is already at 1,300m, Lukla airport at 2,850m, and your final destination Kalapather at 5,550m (18,208ft).
 Throughout the treks, you will gain 500m to 700m (6 to 8 hours) of elevation per day.
-If you have not experienced any high altitude trek in your life, it could be difficult to reach certain elevations in just a couple of days.
-For example, the trail to EBC requires a change of 1500m in just one day alone!
+If you have not experienced any high altitude trek in your life, it could be challenging to reach specific heights in just a couple of days.
+For example, the trail to EBC requires a change of 1500m in only one day alone!
 The flight from Kathmandu to takes you 1,300m to 2,860m just in 30 minutes!
 For someone who is not used to this kind of change, your body may not adapt quickly.
 Therefore, the best way to put yourself fit at this elevation is to have some extra days for acclimatization.

 Weather & Temperature